simplehostingserverd/truckingweight/Information/NETLIFY_DEPLOYMENT_GUIDE.md

 ## Introduction

-This guide provides step-by-step instructions for deploying the Cosmo Exploit Group LLC Weight Management System to Netlify.
+This guide provides step-by-step instructions for deploying the Cargo Scale Pro Inc Weight Management System to Netlify.
 The deployment process includes security measures to protect our proprietary code and intellectual property.

 ## Prerequisites